EEA-sensors/parallel-gps/README.md

 ------------
 Clone or download the project
 Run `python setup.py [install|develop]` depending on the level of installation you want
+Note that the `requirements.txt` file is a superset of what is actually necessary to use the library and also packages required for unittesting only.

 Example
 -------